rscopes/rescope/readme.md

-# Caipi store
+# Caipi rescope

-Scalable, 'state' based for (but not limited to) ReactJS, with node EventEmitter api.
+Scalable, 'state' based store for (but not limited to) ReactJS, with node EventEmitter api.

 ## What else ?